ckormanyos/wide-integer/README.md

 ## Additional details

-Wide-Integer has been tested with numerous compilers, for target systems ranging from 8 to 64 bits.
+Wide-Integer has been tested with numerous compilers, for target systems ranging from eight to sixty-four bits.
 The library is specifically designed for efficiency with small to medium bit counts.
 Supported bit counts include integers
 $1 {\phantom{.}} {\ldots} {\phantom{.}} 63 {\phantom{.}} {\times} {\phantom{.}} 2^N$